-See our full list of social media channels here.
+See our full list of social media channels.

 Context: why social media matters

-- Provide real time channels to deliver our messages directly and influence beyond traditional audiences.
+- provides real time channels to deliver our messages directly and influence beyond traditional audiences.

-- Improve the delivery of our services through closer engagement with our customers and allow us to better manage a crisis.
+- improves the delivery of our services through closer engagement with our customers and allow us to better manage a crisis.

-- Make us more accountable and transparent through open dialogue.
+- makes us more accountable and transparent through open dialogue.

 The importance of embedding digital tools in policy making and service delivery is set out in more detail in the FCO Digital Strategy.

 FCO staff should feel empowered to use social media in three main ways: